google/clusterfuzz/docs/using-clusterfuzz/workflows/analyzing-fuzzer-performance.md

 It's important to regularly monitor the performance of fuzz targets, especially after a new target is created.
-If a target finds many new crashes, fixing them is probably more important than analyzing perfomance.
+If a target finds many new crashes, fixing them is probably more important than analyzing performance.
 But if a target has not found any crashes in a while, you should probably examine its performance.

 ## Performance factors